zxlxgd/AnotherKafkaMonitor/README.md

 ## Difference
 We are going to list the difference between [KafkaOffsetMonitor](https://github.com/quantifind/KafkaOffsetMonitor) and [AnotherKafkaMonitor](https://github.com/triffic-tang/AnotherKafkaMonitor)
 * AnotherKafkaMonitor is much lightweight compared with KafkaOffsetMonitor;
-* AnotherKafkaMonitor is implemented by `Java`, not `Scala` which KafkaOffsetMonitor be implemented.
+* AnotherKafkaMonitor is implemented by `Java`, Not `Scala` which KafkaOffsetMonitor be implemented.

 ## Future Plan
 We are going to make some big step in the future, like below(JUST FOR NOW):